Easy Training Tricks for Preventing Pitbull Aggression

 Published Date: November 13, 2017

-For this Omaha dog training session we worked with an extremely intelligent 1 year-old Pit Bull mix named Nelly, training her to focus to stop her leash aggression towards dogs and protectively aggressive behavior when some new people come to the house.
+In this session we focused on training Nelly to focus and stop leash aggression towards other dogs.
+We also addressed her protective behavior when new people come to the house.

 As a dog behavior expert I always apply soft body language when meeting reactive dogs or any dogs with aggressive behavior.
 From what I saw, I would not consider Nelly an aggressive dog.